Clinton-Davis/focus_fitness/README.md

 ## Scope

-**Focus Fitness** is a responsive subscription-based fitness portal, that allows users to read gym-related blog use the focus shop or subscribe to the trainging programs.
+- **Focus Fitness** is a responsive subscription-based fitness portal, that allows users to read gym-related blog use the focus shop or subscribe to the trainging programs.
 Anyone may read the blog and use the Shop.
-We will be using [Django](<https://www.djangoproject.com/>) web framework and the site will be hosted on  [Heroku](https://www.heroku.com/postgres) using [Heroku Postgres](https://www.heroku.com/postgres) for the database.
+We will be using [Django](<https://www.djangoproject.com/>) web frameworks and the site will be hosted on  [Heroku](https://www.heroku.com/postgres) using [Heroku Postgres](https://www.heroku.com/postgres) for the database.

-**User**
+- **User**
 To become a user registration is required.
 Once users are logged in they will be able to access there dashboard where they can find past order history (if any) change their user password, gain access to a membership subscription, change shipping details, and have a list of all the blogs they have posted.
 Gain access to Members blogs where they can leave comments or write there own blogs.
 Users may rate and review products.
 Subscribed user members get access to all the Training and Nutritional Programs.
 As well - as a store discount.

-**Administration**
+- **Administration**
-There should be an admin area where staff can control the workings of the site, From the admin area, we would like to control the stores’ products, add, edit or delete, and make out of stock or put on sale.
+There will be an admin area where staff can control the workings of the site.
+From the admin area, we want to control the stores’ products, add, edit or delete, and make 'out of stoc' or put on sale.
-A place to collect all the orders that as they are made.
+Collect all the orders that as they are made.
-Control of the blogs in required, to be able to add a new blog from admin or main blog page, delete or edit blogs if users break code of conduct.
+Control of the blogs if required, to be able to add a new blog from admin area or main blog page, delete or edit blogs if users break code of conduct.
-Keep track of likes and comment s to see where the interest heading.
+Keep track of likes and comments to see where the interest is heading.
-Control the Training Programs content to be able to add or delete or edit.
+Control the Training Programs content and be able to add, edit or delete them.
-Have a place for all the newsletter emails
+Have a place for all the newsletter emails to collect.
 And be able to change users membership level.

 ---